 Ian Grindy shows you how to work out if it's your bird or your neighbour's and discusses etiquette on driven shoots

-Would you like to appear on our site?
-We offer sponsored articles and advertising to put you in front of our readers.
+Would you like to speak to our readers?
+We offer sponsored articles and advertising to put you in front of our audience.
 Find out more.Finally the season has started and you’re out on your first driven pheasant day.
 It’s been a while.
 So you’re on the peg and the birds are soaring towards you.

 But how do you know which pheasant to aim at?
 Which is yours and which is the property of your neighbour?
 Get it wrong and you’re in a serious breach of etiquette.
 (Might be worth reading what to wear shooting while you’re at it.)